GiacomoAdamo/MLP-RBF-networks/README.md

 ## Description

-For each network, three different optimization techniques are tested:
+For these network, three different optimization techniques are tested:
  - Full Minimization
  - Two blocks method
- - Decomposition method
+ - Decomposition method (only MLP)

 For each method a detailed explanation is provided in the sections below.